Looking at the consulting engineering market right now, I see that there’s two qualities of engineering firms out there at the moment.

 So, when you look at what you get with the really cheap, under-priced engineering companies, you’re really actually getting ripped off in a way.

-The companies that are doing work from overseas or sweatshops or are doing mass-market type of jobs for really, really cheap rates are doing so much less work for their money that the consumer is totally getting ripped off.
+The companies that are doing work from overseas or from sweatshops are doing so much less work for their money that the consumer is totally getting ripped off.

-Try speaking to the engineer that designed your project.
+Try speaking to the (really cheap) engineer that designed your project.
 They’re either not available or have no recollection of your project.

 Cheap Engineers doing Residential Engineering